What is the FWJGA?

 donates to the FWJGA

 The Diamond Oaks Ladies Golf Association donated $11,500 to the Fort Worth Junior Golf Association at its Christmas party on Dec.
-11. The DOLGA donated the check from the proceeds from its Diamonds In The Rough tournament, with help from sponsors Ruben Aguirre and Emily Nelson of Golf Galaxy.
+11. The DOLGA donated the check from the proceeds from its Diamonds In The Rough tournament, with help from sponsors Ruben Aguirre, owner of Metro Gold and Silver, and Emily Nelson of Golf Galaxy.
 Staff members of the FWJGA are pictured from the top, left to right: Charles Clines, Bill Hatley and Charles Birkhold.
 Also from the FWJGA from left to right on the bottom row are Leslie Clines and Wendell Conditt, longtime director who retired this year.
-In the middle is Ruben Aguirre, owner of Metro Gold and Silver and a sponsor of the DOLGA.
+Mr. Aguirre is a sponsor of the DOLGA.
 Members of the DOLGA are from right to left: Nancy Murr, Suzi Gallemore, Judy Tapscott, Barbara Smith and Louise Goodwin.
 The FWJGA, which is a non-profit 501(c)(3) organization that relies on volunteers to conduct is annual Fort Worth City Junior Boys and Girls Golf Championships.
 Donations help offset, among other things, the costs of trophies, fliers and brochures.

 New medalist award honors